ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Proposed Method

+Therefore, we can increases the effective update rank beyond LoRA, approaching the capacity of full fine-tuning while maintaining parameter efficiency.
+However, naively injecting unconstrained high-rank updates risks disrupting the model's pre-trained structural priors, often leading to training instability.
+We hypothesize that subject-specific personalization should primarily act as a directional shift in the feature space rather than a magnitude distortion.
+To enforce this, we integrate the high-capacity Kronecker adaptation with a decoupled optimization strategy.
+Building upon the directional update principles introduced in DoRA~\cite{dora}, we explicitly decouple the network weights into learnable magnitude and directional components, confining the Kronecker update strictly to the directional space.
+The resulting KronA-WED fine-tuned weights $W'$ are formulated as:

-where $||\cdot||_c$ is the vector-wise norm of a matrix across each column.
+where $W_0$ is the frozen pre-trained weight, $A$ and $B$ are the trainable Kronecker factors, $m$ is a learnable magnitude vector, and $||\cdot||_c$ is the vector-wise norm across each column.
 We use He initialization~\cite{he2015delving} for $A$ and zero for $B$, while $m$ is initially set to $||W_0||_c$.
-For the choice of decomposition factors in KronA, we follow the strategy of~\cite{lycoris} to use a single factor $f$ .
-In Figure~\ref{figure:chapter6_single_effectiveness}a, images produced with the KronA-WED module better preserve concept identity than those generated by ED-LoRA~\cite{gu2024mix}.

-\paragrapht{Attention Regularization.} A spread-out attention map with incorrectly activated regions can disrupt the alignment of generated images with intricate prompts (see Figure~\ref{figure:chapter6_single_effectiveness}b).
-Inspired by previous works on attention map adjustment~\cite{avrahami2023break, ge2024customizing, lu2024mace}, we propose a novel attention regularization objective to ensure the model reconstructs the learned concept's pixels while focusing the newly-added concept tokens on appropriate image regions.
-First, following~\cite{gu2024mix}, we present the concept by 2 new tokens $V_{rand}$ (adjective) and $V_{class}$ (noun).
-For each training input image $\mathbf{x}_i$, we extract the concept foreground mask $M_i$ by using a background removal model.
-We then take the average cross-attention map of the concept tokens and penalize their deviation from the extracted masks as follows:
+For the KronA decomposition, we use a single factor $f$~\cite{lycoris} that is close to $\sqrt{d}$ and $\sqrt{k}$ value.
+As shown in Figure~\ref{figure:chapter6_single_effectiveness}a, this formulation allows the model to make high-capacity directional updates to capture fine-grained subject details deeply within the network weights.